WorldAfterCapital/WorldAfterCapital/part-one/Needs.md

 Networking.
 In order to access any information source we need to be able to communicate with that source.
 Since we can transmit anything over the internet I will equate the networking need with access to the Internet.
 One could probably make this more precise by specifying a minimum bandwidth.

 Computation.
-Access to digital information by itself is useless without also having some means of computation (imagine having a fiber connection to your home but not laptop or smartphone).
+Access to digital information by itself is useless without also having some means of computation (imagine having a fiber connection to your home but no laptop or smartphone).
 Here too a minimum requirement can be made quite precise and this is something I will work on.

 This is my current working version of basic needs.
 One of the advantages of keeping the book on github will be that it will provide a clear history of how this list evolves over time.
 I am eager to hear reactions and to have people comment on the list as it currently stands.

 What about learning or education?
 It is not on the list for the same reason that entertainment is not.
 Access to all of human knowledge, including art and music, can now happen via the internet.
 So the basic need is the one for the physical resources required for networking and computation.

 What about spiritual needs?
-At some level they could be considered basic needs.
-Almost everyone in the world seem to worry about why they are here and what their life means.
-Religions are popular and persistent in no small part because they claim to meet this need.
-I will argue later that this is not a basic need but belongs to what I think of as existential needs.
-These existential needs will also turn out to be the reason why attention is scarce.
+Almost everyone in the world seems to worry about why they are here and what their life means.
+Religions are popular and persistent in no small part because they claim to answer these questions.
+I am beginning to think that these needs might be grouped with social needs (a section I just added).
+From the perspective of an individual asking that seems correct.
+Collectively though, for all of humanity, the question why we are here and what our purpose is feels different from a basic need.

-As you think about this list please keep in mind that I am not suggesting in this book that governments should directly provide for these needs or the derived needs such as energy.
+As you think about this list please keep in mind that I am not suggesting in this book that governments should directly provide for these needs or the derived needs such as energy and raw materials.
 Instead, the primary point of having this list will be to deliver on my claim that capital is no longer scarce.
-There is enough capital in the world to provide for everyone&apos;s basic needs by *some* allocation mechanism (which may include roads built by government but also will include a lot of market activity).
+There is enough capital in the world to provide for everyone&apos;s basic needs by *some* allocation mechanism (which may include government activity but also will include a lot of market and voluntary activity).